filesender/filesender/docs/v2.0/admin/configuration/index.md

     defaulted to 50 so the default configuration will effectively remain the same as before 2.30 but now these settings can be changed independently.

+### log_user_download_by_ensure_user_as_recipient

+* __description:__ Log the saml Identifiant for downloads performed by authenticated users
+* __mandatory:__ no
+* __type:__ boolean
+* __default:__ false
+* __available:__ since before version 2.39
+* __comment:__ This option allows a user to see which authenticated users have downloaded their transfers.
+This is mainly useful when the transfer is created with "get a link" and that link is shared by the user with other users outside of the system.
+If another user logs into the FileSender server and downloads a file from a transfer then the authenticated downloader is logged against each file that they download.
+     This logging is not done when the user has admin privlidges.

+     This option will ensure that there is an entry in the recipients table for the transfer for the saml Identifiant (normally email address) of an authenticated user who is downloading a file.
+This has privacy implications as the person who created a transfer may be able to see the email address of each authenticated user who has downloaded each file.